5 Data Visualization Trends for 2021

 - Going under the hood.

 Data visualization is not only about the visuals.
 It’s about empowering teams to understand and work with data to accomplish a goal.
-Static dashboards that merely provide a snapshot in time without the ability to dig deeper into the data are no longer sufficient.
+Static dashboards that merely provide a snapshot in time without the ability to dig deeper beyond trends and into the data are no longer sufficient.
 (They never were, but business teams are now demanding more.)
 Business users need the ability to go into the underlying data and conduct what-if and exploratory analysis.

 - Data democratization.

 Related to the previous trend is data democratization.
 Business users, even those without technical skills, are seeking the ability to explore data on their own and identify actionable insights.
 This capability allows business teams to find answers to their questions without depending on the data team.
 Data visualizations must give non-technical users access to the underlying data without SQL skills or knowledge of proprietary software.

 What to Look for in a Data Visualization Tool